zhullyb/monyhar/monyhar/styleguide/c++/c++.md

 ## Forward declarations vs. #includes

-Unlike the Google style guide, Chromium style prefers forward declarations to `#includes` where possible.
+Unlike the Google style guide, Monyhar style prefers forward declarations to `#includes` where possible.
 This can reduce compile times and result in fewer files needing recompilation when a header changes.